jhoeljp/Python/pomodoro_GUI/README.md

 # Work Screen

-After each Work period one check mark is displayed.
+After each Work period, check marks are shown to keep progress.

 ![alt text](./screenshots/work_cycle.png)

 # Brake Screen

-Time to relax before more work
+Time to relax before more work.

 ![alt text](./screenshots/brake_cycle.png)

 # Reset

-Click on the "reset" button to go back to the Start Screen
+Click on the "reset" button to go back to the Start Screen.